Parmish Verma: Personal life

 In 2018, Parmish was shot by Punjab gangster Dilpreet Baba in Mohali on his way back home from a party, from which he later recovered.

 He married his longtime girlfriend, Canadian politician Guneet Grewal, on 20 October 2021.

 On 30 September 2022, they had a daughter named Sadaa.

 Selected videography

-Parmish has directed several music videos for various artists like Sharry Mann, Ninja, Akhil, Mankirat Aulakh and Dilpreet Dhillon.
-Most of them were filmed in Chandigarh and Mohali.
-Below are a few selected videos directed by Parmish Verma:
+Verma has directed several music videos for various artists like Sharry Mann, Ninja, Akhil, Mankirat Aulakh and Dilpreet Dhillon.

+Below are a few selected videos directed by Verma: